-The Chain Agnostic Bonding Curve
+The Bonding Curve

 How to make it go brrr?

 Bonding curves establish a clear relationship between token supply and price.
-As more tokens are minted (or burned), the price per token adjusts according to a predefined mathematical function.
+As more tokens are bought or sold in the bonding curve, the price per token adjusts according to a predefined mathematical function.
+This provides clarity and predictability for the user.

-The expression for the curve is:
+The formula for the curve is:

 where: